RandomStudio/random-studio/src/pages/projects/a-series-of-everyday-experiments-for-space10.md

       Point & Repair

       How can we dialogue with objects in our home?
 Can smart homes talk back?
 Point & Repair explores new interfaces that encourage a more natural way of interacting with the objects in your home.
 Transforming the current smart home setup, where we are responsible for controlling objects, Point & Repair creates a two-way relationship in which the home plays a more vocal role.

-      Combining voice and visual interface, the experience allows objects to ask questions, make suggestions and learn more about the user.
-Through an evolving exchange, you can get to know objects like your furniture better and figure out what upkeep they need and when, for a more conscious way of living.
   - video:
       autoplay: false
       hasControls: false